 Mayo Street Arts strives to strengthen its neighborhood and community by providing a haven for the arts that is vibrant, safe, and inspiring; and to engage area youths of diverse cultural communities in robust participation in the visual, performing, and literary arts.

 In 2013 MSA received a major grant to purchase the building and property it had rented for the first three years.
-A new roof, renovation of the choir loft and performance space, and many facility improvements have advanced the goal of providing a modern, flexible, and accessible center for the arts.
+A new roof, renovation of the choir loft and performance space, a new stage, an outdoor classroom, and many facility improvements have advanced the goal of providing a modern, flexible, and accessible center for the arts.